CS2103AUG2016-T10-C4/Main/docs/UserGuide.md

 * `show 0405`
 * `show Feb`

-#### Complete a Todo or Deadline : `complete`
+#### Complete a To-do or Deadline : `complete`
-Mark a todo as complete and delete it from the KeyboardWarrior.
+Mark a To-do as complete and delete it from the KeyboardWarrior.
 Action is irreversible.<br>
 Format: `complete INDEX`

 > Complete the calendar task at the specified `INDEX`